instructor-ai/instructor/docs/blog/posts/introducing-cerebras-support.md

 ## What's Cerebras?

 Cerebras offers the fastest inference on the market, 20x faster than on GPUs.
-Cerebras inference runs on the Wafer Scale Engine 3 (WSE3), Cerebras’s custom hardware designed for AI, to unlock the next generation of AI applications.
-Cerebras Inference currently supports Llama3.1 8B and Llama3.1 70B.

 Sign up for a Cerebras Inference API key here: [cloud.cerebras.ai](http://cloud.cerebras.ai).

 ### Basic Usage